PedroMachado042/fullstack-react-projects/README.md

 # fullstack-react-projects
-a collection of web/mobile aplications i am making to learn react, javascript and other fullstack techs
+Just a collection of web/mobile aplications i am making to learn react, javascript and other fullstack techs